chuoi123/testdata_ninja/readme.md

 *Create a column called first_name, with a data generator to create a name that takes an input called p_gender.
 That input is defined as a reference to another column called gender in the same generator.*

     gender#varchar2(1)#~F@first_name#varchar2(50)#my_pkg.my_name_gen#%%gender%%

+### Auto Input Reference
+In cases where you specify data generator functions where the input argument has the same name as another columns data generator function, the generator code will automatically use the output of that function as the input to the next function.

+So if you have one function called f_ordertype as the data generator for one column, and then you have a function called f_orderprice in another column and that function has an input parameter called f_ordertype.
+In that case the value from the first column will be used as the input to the second column.

 ## Full Generator Examples